Himanshu-Parangat/synopsis-whiteboard/README.md

 addressed the limitations of conventional drawing tools, offering a seamless and efficient solution for users to perform a wide range of tasks.

-### 4.5 Accessibility:

-AI whiteboards can improve accessibility for individuals with disabilities by providing alternative means of interaction.
-Users with mobility impairments, for example, can utilize gesture-based controls to engage with digital content more effectively.

 -----------------------------------------------------------
 ## 7.0 bibliography